-Workventure travellers are generally more spontaneous and savvy than bleisure travellers, usually content to organise their own trip and do things outside the box.
+Workventure travelers are generally more spontaneous and savvy than bleisure travelers, usually content to organise their own trip and do things outside the box.

-There are a number of insights that also suggest workventure travellers are:
+There are a number of insights that also suggest workventure travelers are:

 - More informed – They’re better at using technology, and much more likely to seek out knowledge about technology.

 - Better at finding travel deals – They’re more likely to do research to make the most of their trip.